menandmice/micetro_docs/guides/implementation/xdns_redundancy.rst

   |

 .. note::
-   The list of servers **cannot** be changed after the profile has been created
+   The list of servers **cannot** be changed after the profile has been created.

 Configuring TTL for DNS Records in xDNS Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can specify the default Time-to-Live (TTL) for DNS records created within zones for all xDNS profiles.
 This setting determines how long DNS information remains cached by DNS resolvers before requesting updated data.

 1. Go to the **Admin** page.
-2. Select :guilabel:`Configuration` in the upper left corner.
+2. Select :guilabel:`Configuration` in the upper-left corner.
 3. Under **System Settings** in the filtering sidebar, select :guilabel:`Advanced`.
 4. Enter your desired TTL value in the appropriate text box.